berkeley-scf/tutorial-using-bash/file-management.md

 In Unix, almost "everything is a file".
-This means that a very wide variety of input and output resources (e.g., documents, directories, keyboards, harddrives, network devices) are streams of bytes available through the filesystem interface.
+This means that a very wide variety of input and output resources (e.g., documents, directories, keyboards, hard drives, network devices) are streams of bytes available through the filesystem interface.
 This means that the basic file management tools are extremely powerful in Unix.
 Not only can you use these tools to work with files, but you can also use them to monitor and control many aspects of your computer.

-A file typically consist of these attributes:
+A file typically has these attributes:

   - Name
   - Type